srdnlen/srdnlenctf-2023_public/hw_fatalabs/writeup.md

 # Writeup
-To solve this challenge, a VHDL file describing the behavior of an MCU within a board created to act as an ABS and a datasheet describing the behavior of a humidity sensor connected to the board were attached to provide real-time information about air humidity conditions (and thus asphalt conditions).
+To solve this challenge, a VHDL file describing the behavior of an MCU within a board created to act as an ABS, a datasheet describing the behavior of a humidity sensor connected to the board was attached to provide real-time information about air humidity conditions (and thus asphalt conditions).

 ## Solution